 Section 7.17 Longevity Premium.
+In 2015 and 2016, this provision shall be modified and superseded pursuant to the terms and conditions of the COLA and Freeze for Step and Merit/Longevity Increases Memorandum of Agreement attached to this Collective Bargaining Agreement.
 Full-time regular and part-time regular employees shall receive the following longevity premiums based upon their length of service with the Department: